Early Days

 From the earliest days of railway travel, when journeys that now take a couple of hours took a whole day, the companies had to provide 20-minute stops at intermediate stations such as Wolverton, Crewe and Preston, to allow passengers to buy a meal.
 Catering for passengers developed from this into Refreshment Rooms at many stations, Dining Cars on the main trains and hotels at large stations.
 More information about these services can be found at Catering for the Traveller.

-This was also the era of the through carriage, with a carriage or number of carriages being marshaled into two or more trains along its route.
+This was also the era of the through carriage, with a carriage or number of carriages being marshalled into two or more trains along its route.
 This included being handed from one railway company to another.
 At a time when people often travelled with large amounts of luggage staying in the same carriage was an attractive proposition.
 Many carriages designed for these through services included a luggage compartment.
+People often travelled with large amounts of luggage hence extensive luggage accommodation was provided in all but short distance services.
+Typical luggage allowances per passenger were 150lbs (68kg) for 1st class, 120lbs (54kg) for 2nd class and 100lbs (45kg) for 3rd class and more could be carried at extra cost.
 Sometimes whole trains travelled from the LNWR over another company’s track to reach a distant destination.
-An example would be the famous Sunny South Specials which ended up at several south coast resorts.
+An example would be the famous Sunny South Specials, carriages from which ended up at several south coast resorts.
 More information on through services is given in the two downloadable pdfs listed below.
 Both are the work of our Archivist Dave Pennington.
 The LNWR used the term “foreign” to denote lines run by other UK railway companies.